 If you find yourself getting angry or feeling overwhelmed:

-- Put your baby safely in her crib.
+- Put your baby safely in his crib.
 Go to another room for five to 10 minutes.

 - Ask for help from your partner, a relative, or friend.